systemd/mkosi/docs/sysext.md

 multiple images so that we can build our base image and system extension in one go.

-Let's start by defining a base configuration file `mkosi.conf` with some shared settings:
+Start by creating a temporary directory with a base configuration file `mkosi.conf` with some shared settings:

 ```conf
 [Output]
 OutputDirectory=mkosi.output
 CacheDirectory=mkosi.cache
 ```

+From now on we'll assume all steps are executed inside the temporary directory.

 Now let's continue with the base image definition by writing the following to `mkosi.images/base/mkosi.conf`: